 Members will not be able to claim under HPS in any of the situations below:

-- Cases of criminal offence punishable by death within the first policy year of the HPS cover
+- Cases of a criminal offence punishable by death within the first policy year of the HPS cover.

 How long am I covered under HPS?